EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 1. **Voting rights:** All EUTC student members attending are entitled to a vote at a Company Meeting.
 2. **Quorum:** The quorum for Company Meetings shall be five EUTC student members.
-3. **Function and mandate:** Company Meetings primarily serve as a channel of formal communication between show teams and the Company.
+3. **Function and mandate:** Company Meetings primarily serve as a channel of formal communication between production teams and the Company.
 They may only rule on those issues that this Constitution (and documents deriving authority from it) specifically say that they can.
 4. **Regularity:** Company Meetings shall occur weekly throughout the academic year, at as consistent a time and place as circumstances allow.
 Additional Company Meetings may be called by the President or Secretary with 24 hours written or email notice to the Company.

 ### ARTICLE 5E: GENERAL MEETINGS